Lice are tiny insects that can infest the skin anywhere on the body. Lice infection is characterized by intense itching.

 The eggs laid by lice are usually visible to the naked eye, making it easy for your physician to diagnose.
 Pubic lice leave small, brown spots on the parts of clothing that come into contact with the genitals or anus.

 Specific treatment for lice will be determined by your physician based on:

 - your age, overall health, and medical history

 - your tolerance for specific medications, procedures, or therapies

 - expectations for the course of the infestation

 - For head lice and pubic lice:

 - Application of a medicated cream rinse or shampoo is usually effective treatment for head and/or pubic lice.
 Specific instructions need to be followed.
-Discuss this with your child's physician.
+Discuss this with your physician.
 Examples of medicated cream rinses or shampoos include the following:

 - malathion (Ovide®) - this is a new treatment that is safe and effective for lice and nits